Digital Companionship: Overlapping Uses of AI Companions and AI Assistants: Related Work

 ChatGPT has rapidly emerged as one of the most widely adopted software applications in history, reaching 100 million users within just two months of its 2022 release \cite{hu_chatgpt_2023}.
-The chatbot has demonstrated significant potential for large-scale applications across diverse domains \cite{wei_evaluation_2024}, including education \cite{adeshola_opportunities_2024, firat_what_2023}, healthcare \cite{aleem_towards_2024, triantafyllopoulos_evaluating_2024}, academic research~ \cite{kalla_study_2023}, and public health \cite{biswas_role_2023}.
+The chatbot has demonstrated significant potential for large-scale applications across diverse domains \cite{wei_evaluation_2024}, including education \cite{adeshola_opportunities_2024, firat_what_2023}, healthcare \cite{aleem_towards_2024, triantafyllopoulos_evaluating_2024}, academic research \cite{kalla_study_2023}, and public health \cite{biswas_role_2023}.
 ChatGPT supports user learning and work-related tasks, fosters creative inspiration, aids personal development, and provides entertainment \cite{skjuve_user_2023, skjuve_why_2024}.
+The general-purpose nature of such systems raises broad challenges for human well-being, including algorithmic bias \cite{anthis_impossibility_2025, lum_bias_2025} and human disempowerment \cite{sturgeon_humanagencybench_2025}, as well as nonhuman welfare \cite{kanepajs_what_2025}.

 Empirical research increasingly shows that actual user practices blur the chatbots' marketed distinctions.
 While developers position ChatGPT as a functional tool and caution against emotional reliance \cite{blake_openai_2024}, the chatbot nonetheless demonstrates potential for socio-emotional engagement \cite{aleem_towards_2024, al_mazroui_role_2024}.
 Prior studies have shown that around a fifth of ChatGPT users interact with the chatbot as a social and emotional companion, using conversations to alleviate loneliness and manage mental health challenges \cite{skjuve_user_2023, skjuve_why_2024}.
 A similar pattern is also observed among Replika users.
 A recent study showed that around 10\% of users use the chatbot for functional purposes, such as support with everyday practical problems \cite{pan_developing_2025}.
-This might suggest that user engagement with chatbots might exist along a more dynamic continuum than the chatbots' intended purposes, encompassing both functional and socio-emotional roles, and challenging the notion of a strict companion-assistant dichotomy, but systematic exploration of this overlap is lacking.
+This suggests that user engagement with chatbots might exist along a more dynamic continuum than the chatbots' intended purposes, encompassing both functional and socio-emotional roles, and challenging the notion of a strict companion-assistant dichotomy, but systematic exploration of this overlap is lacking.